iarnopagliani/ios_upgrade/README.md

 # ios_upgrade
 This Ansible playbook runs upgrade task for Cisco IOS/XE.

-The playbook REBOOT the Router !!!!
+The playbook bu default REBOOT the Router !!!!
+To change this behavier see `reboot` variabile

 > Contact information:\
 > Email:    iarno.pagliani@gmail.com\